 How To Dry Herbs By Hanging

-This is how I prefer to dry herbs because just looking at hanging dried herbs makes me feel like I am living in an old country farmhouse with a simpler, slower way of life.
+This is how I prefer to dry herbs because just looking at hanging herbs makes me feel like I am living in an old country farmhouse with a simpler, slower way of life.
 This option is great if you don’t have a lot of space to work with and also want your herbs to double as a pretty hanging display.

 To hang dry your herbs simply wrap a piece of string or twine tightly around a small bunch of herbs and hang the herbs upside down.
 Avoid making your herb bundles too big as the bigger the bundles are, the more difficult it will be for the inner herbs to dry fully.